Doxycycline And Sun Exposure: Everything You Need to Know!

 In addition to treating the above bacterial infections, doxycycline has also been used to reduce inflammation in those with rosacea and prevent malaria infection in those traveling to high-risk areas.

-Is Photosensitivity A Side Effect of Doxycycline?
+Is Photosensitivity a Side Effect of Doxycycline?

 One of the most important skin-based side effects of doxycycline is photosensitivity, which is a heightened skin sensitivity or unusual reaction when the skin is exposed to UV radiation.
 This radiation can come from the sun or a tanning bed.